 Space for a large tree to grow in a backyard can also be at a premium.
 To improve this, it is recommended that the front setback for dwellings be reduced to 2.5m to move dwellings forward and increase private open space.

-Figure 15: The Government Architect NSW has published a range of draft resources to promote better urba
+Figure 15: The Government Architect NSW has published a range of draft resources to promote better urban design and planning outcomes.

 Figure 16: Benefits of urban trees: source Government Architect NSW Draft Urban Tree Canopy Guide

 Water